-10 Fiction Books Every Young Educated African American Should Read
+10 Books Every Educated Black Student Should Read

 In a world where the very core of public education is failing and middle school students do not realize that L. L. Cool J was once a rapper, it is reasonable to assume that many students have not been introduced to the following books or the brilliant authors who wrote them, primarily in the 20th century.
 However, some of the writers are still alive and well and continue to share their wisdom with new audiences.

 As an English instructor, I was privileged to teach several of the works on this list.
 Each title expanded my conscious awareness as an individual living in a wonderfully flawed society like few others.